-Note, “the best time to write blog posts” and not “the best time to publish blog posts”.
-If you want to learn when the best time is to publish your blog posts, check out this in-depth post over on CoSchedule.
+This post is about “the best time to write blog posts” and not about “the best time to publish blog posts”.
+If you want to learn when the best time is to publish your blog posts, you’ll find a link to a useful article below this post.

-But really… When is it actually a good time to write your blog posts?
+But seriously, though, When is it actually a good time to write your blog posts?

-There is no definitive answer to that question I’m afraid, however let me share with you some of my personal blog writing experiences, which has helped me to work out exactly when it’s a good time to write blog posts.Here are 5 best times to write your blog posts #BlogWritingClick To Tweet
+There is no definitive answer to that question I’m afraid, however, let me share with you some of my personal blog writing experiences which have helped me to work out exactly when it’s a good time to write blog posts.Here are 5 best times to write your blog posts #BlogWritingClick To Tweet

-I’m usually distracted by my family.
-It’s not a bad thing, but it usually means I can’t get much writing done when the family is at home.
+Distractions usually come from my family.
+It’s not a bad thing at all, but it usually means I can’t get much writing done when my whole family is at home with me.

 I have 5 days a week and 7 solid hours each day to make use of, so that’s plenty of writing time for me I’d say.